A lot has been said about how Facebook’s algorithm hinders brands’ organic reach on the platform, but what can be done about it?

 Well, the algorithm only affects the ranking of organic posts, meaning that paid ads remain a great opportunity for you to reach your audience.
 Therefore, the solution lies in the Facebook sponsored posts, which is a combination of both organic and paid.
 Boosting a post can help you grow your audience, increases engagement and build brand awareness.

 In this guide, we will show you how to get the most out of a boost post on Facebook.
-We will also suggest a tool that will help make the process a cakewalk for you!
+We will also suggest the best tool out of some facebook tools that will help make the process a cakewalk for you!

 Follow these steps to boost your Facebook post:

 Facebook sponsored posts are created directly from a business page, which makes it easy to create and manage.
 The first step is to choose the post you want to boost.
 You can either create a new post or choose an existing post.
 The key is to boost the post that has already been performing really well, that way you can get more traction.

 If you’re creating a new post, click the “Boost Post” button on the lower side of the post box.

 If you’re boosting an existing post, go to the post and click the blue “Boost Post” button.

 Alternatively, you can navigate to the Insights tab where you’ll see a list of all your posts.
 Each post has a “Boost Post” button next to it.

 We all hate whys, but damn, those are important.
 It’s important to think about why you’re boosting a post and what you’re aiming to achieve.
 Do you want to increase website traffic or get more engagements on Facebook?
 By having a clear objective before going live, you’ll have something to measure your success against.
 And more importantly, you’ll have better chances of reaching your target audience.